Interview with Martine Reicherts, Director-General DG Education and Culture, European Commission

 Categories: Meet the researchers

 What does the Directorate General Education and Culture (DG EAC) of the European Commission have to offer researchers and HEIs outside Europe?

 Erasmus+ has four main actions offering opportunities for students, researchers and university staff.
 They are fully funded by the EU and provide good conditions for those selected.

 'International credit mobility' allows higher education institutions (HEIs) to develop partnerships for mobility of students, researchers and staff between 'Programme' and 'Partner' countries.
-The Programme countries are the 28 EU Member States, Iceland, Liechtenstein, Norway, Turkey and the former Yugoslav Republic of Macedonia; all other countries are Partner countries.
+The Programme countries are the 28 EU Member States, Iceland, Liechtenstein, Norway, Turkey and North Macedonia; all other countries are Partner countries.
 The mobility project is on the basis of bilateral agreements setting out the mobility flows between the HEIs involved.

 Erasmus Mundus Joint Master Degrees (EMJMD) are high-quality and highly integrated international Master degree programmes, with EU-funded scholarships attracting the brightest students worldwide.
 Three Programme country HEIs must be involved but there are also opportunities for HEIs from any country to join consortia offering EMJMDs.